Author: Jill Shalvis

 Review by: Jenn

-*I received an eARC of this book from the publisher but it did not influence this review in any way*
+*I received an eARC of this title from the publicist, however, my review is not influenced in any way by it.*

 I loved seeing these two grow closer and closer and how they started making an impact on each other.
 Willa is hilarious and always keeps Keane on his toes.
 And I love how easy Keane just goes along with Willa's friends and their shenanigans.
 Also, their sexual chemistry is off the charts so when they finally got together, I was more than ready for it.
 And it was HOT!

 I thought Willa and Keane's friendship/relationship was realistically done up to a point.
 Right from the beginning, we know Willa has sworn off men because she's been burned before and when she goes into a relationship she goes all in.
 With Keane, we know he has a hard time expressing himself because his family has never been one to show emotions.
 So I didn't understand why Willa kept saying he wasn't up to commitment and that she was.
 Her big epiphany of realizing that it was the other way around was a bit "are you being serious?" moment for me.

 Also, Willa's friend were a bit too nosy.
 When they interrupted Keane and Willa during a big conversation just because they weren't aware of the topic was a little annoying.
 I know they mean well but at that point, it was like seriously, mind your business.
 You'll get all the deets later.